aleck31/ec2-quicklook/README.md

 A tool that help you to quickly query EC2 instance information, including: configuration, specifications, features and monthly usage costs for reference.

 ## What is this project?
 This project is my practice of using aws chalice for python development.
-It contains backend API and a simple frontend page, and integrates swagger ui to visualize the API's resources.
+It contains a simple frontend page, backend API, and integrates swagger ui to visualize the API's resources.
+It provides jwt auth option to authorize the api access.
 You can deploy it to AWS cloud with one command when you complete the code development of all functions and interfaces.
-No server, container, storage, etc. resources are needed for deployment.
+No server, container, storage etc. resources needed for deployment.
 Pretty simple!

 <br>